Trade-offs in Static and Dynamic Evaluation of Hierarchical Queries: Enumeration

 For any hierarchical query, Section~\ref{sec:preprocessing} constructs a set of view trees that together represent the query result.
 We now show how to enumerate the distinct tuples in the query result with their multiplicity using the $open/next/close$ iterator model for such view trees.

+{ Each view in a view tree follows the iterator model.
+The function $V.\mathit{open}(ctx)$ initializes the iterator on view $V$ using the tuple $ctx$ as context, setting the range of the iterator to those tuples that are consistent with $ctx$ in $V$, that is, $ctx$ is part of each such tuple in $V$.
+The function $V.\mathit{next}()$ returns a tuple consistent with $ctx$ in $V$; or it returns \EOF if the tuples in the range of the iterator are exhausted.
+The tuples returned by $V.\mathit{next}()$ are distinct.
+Both functions operate in constant time, as per our computational model. }

-Given a subtree $T$ of a view tree and the current tuple $ctx$ in its parent view, the call $\mathit{T.open(ctx})$ described in Figure~\ref{fig:enumeration-open} sets the range of the iterator of $T$ to those tuples in its root view that agree with $\mathit{ctx}$ and positions the iterator at the first tuple in this range.
-The $open$ call is recursively propagated down the view tree with an increasingly more specific context tuple.
+Given a subtree $T$ of a view tree and the current tuple $ctx$ in its parent view, the call $\mathit{T.open(ctx)}$ described in Figure~\ref{fig:enumeration-open} sets the range of the iterator of $T$ to those tuples in its root view that agree with $\mathit{ctx}$ and positions the iterator at the first tuple in this range.
+The $open$ call is recursively propagated down the view tree with an increasingly more specific context tuple. {A $T.close()$ call resets the iterators of tree $T$.
+Each subtree $T$ has an attribute $T.\mathit{tuple}$ storing the next tuple to be reported.
+The $\mathit{open}$ method ends with a call to $T.\mathit{next}()$ to set $T.\mathit{tuple}$ to the first tuple to be reported.}

 There are two cases that need special attention.
 If the schema of a view $V$ includes all free variables in the subtree rooted at $V$, then there is no need to open the views in this subtree since $V$ already has the tuples over these free variables; e.g., this is the case of the view $V_A(C,D,E,F)$ in Figure~\ref{fig:view_tree_example_21}.
 The views with heavy indicators, e.g., the views $V_A(A)$ and $V_B(A,B)$ in Figure~\ref{fig:view_tree_example_21}, also require special treatment.
 If $V$ has as child a heavy indicator $\exists H$, the tree $T$ rooted at $V$ represents possibly overlapping relations in the contexts given by the different tuples $h\in\exists H$.
-We {\em ground} the heavy indicator by creating an iterator for each heavy tuple agreeing with the current tuple $\mathit{ctx}$ at the parent view of $V$ and keep this iterator in a {\it shallow} copy of $T$ (i.e., the content of views under $T$ is not copied).
+We {\em ground} the heavy indicator by creating an iterator for each heavy tuple agreeing with the current tuple $\mathit{ctx}$ at the parent view of $V$ and keep this iterator in a {\it shallow} copy of $T$. {Creating a shallow copy of $T$ means creating a tree of iterators of the same structure as $T$ but without copying the content of views under $T$.}

-The time for the $open$ calls is dominated by grounding.
-Since the overall size of a heavy indicator is $\bigO{N^{1-\eps}}$, it takes $\bigO{N^{1-\eps}}$ time to execute all $open$ calls.
-Seeking a context tuple in a view is a constant-time lookup.
-A $T.close()$ call resets the iterators of tree $T$.